Open-Lab-Starter-Kit/OLSK-Small-3D-Printer/README.md

 The Assembly Manual
 --

 All OLSK machines are open source and have an assembly manual, the BOM and necessary files available in this repository for replication.
-The assembly manual is an interactive 3D guide though each step and contains a list of parts, tools and instruction remarks, which follows a logic order to provide a smooth assembly.
+The assembly manual is an interactive 3D guide though each step and contains a list of parts, tools and instruction remarks, which follows a logical order to provide a smooth assembly.

 - **[Assembly Manual](https://open-lab-starter-kit.github.io/OLSK-Small-3D-Printer/)**